How To Remove Ripoff Reports on Google

 If you put yourself in Google’s shoes, requiring a court order makes sense.

 Like any search engine, Google wants to be neutral with respect to the content it displays in its search results.
-Users trust Google will display the most relevant search results every time.
+Users trust that Google will display the most relevant search results every time.
 Google does not want to violate that trust by adjusting its search results based on unverified defamation claims that can be easily fabricated.

 Court orders, however, change the game.

 If you want to be neutral, you can’t just say “anything goes”—that’s socially irresponsible.
-Rather, you have to respect the role of society’s proper arbiters of legal disputes—judges and juries.
+Instead, you have to respect the role of society’s proper arbiters of legal disputes—judges and juries.
 While our judicial system is not perfect, it is the best system we have, and it has safeguards to protect the rights of all parties.
-By honoring court orders, Google exercises responsible neutrality.

 Of course, the best medicine is always prevention.
-Try to avoid ever getting listed on sites like Ripoff
+Try to avoid ever getting listed on sites like Ripoff.

 Report (there are several similar sites too).
-Conduct business in a way that even when there are disputes, the parties don’t have to resort to this sort of guerrilla cyber-warfare.
+Conduct business in a way that, even when there are disputes, the parties don’t have to resort to this sort of guerrilla cyber-warfare.
 Mudslinging on the Internet is a two-way street and is very hard to undo or contain once it’s out there.

 So take the high road when you can.
 But if you do find yourself the victim of damaging reports on Ripoff Report or similar complaint sites, at least you now have an option to stem the damage.
 It’s not perfect, but when successful, it’s a lot better than most of your other options.